cruxstack/terraform-aws-k3s/README.md

 # terraform-aws-k3s

-Provision a K3s cluster on AWS using EC2.
-Automatically elect a control-plane leader to initalize the cluster, install K3s, and publish the kubeconfig back to SSM.
-Optional worker (agent) nodes join automatically.
+## Overview

+This module provisions a self-managed K3s cluster on AWS EC2, eliminating the
+$300/month EKS control-plane fee and giving you full control over node sizing, scaling, and networking.
+All nodes bootstrap themselves without external orchestration or SSH access.
+In just a few lines of Terraform, you get:

+- **Automated leader election**
+  Server nodes automatically elect a leader to initialize the control plane.
+- **Kubeconfig in SSM**
+  The leader publishes its kubeconfig to SSM so you can fetch it securely and start using kubectl immediately.
+- **Auto-joining agents**
+  Worker (agent) nodes wait for the control plane to be ready, then join automatically without manual intervention.
+- **Minimal IAM footprint**
+  Nodes receive only the permissions they need—SSM parameter access, EC2 describe, self-termination, and CloudWatch Logs.
+- **Built-in CloudWatch logging**
+  Every node installs the CloudWatch Agent to stream EC2 instance logs to a dedicated log group (does not include pod logs).
+Retention is configurable.
+- **Optional Elastic IP support**
+  If enabled, EIPs are allocated and attached to server nodes via a companion EIP manager module.
+- **Single shared security group**
+  All servers and agents share one security group.
+Only port 6443 is exposed to your admin CIDRs; intra-cluster traffic is unrestricted.

-## Why K3s vs EKS
+## Why use this instead of EKS?

-* **Lower control-plane cost**
+- **Avoid fixed control plane cost**
-  * EKS control-plane alone costs around $300/month before any worker nodes are added.
-With K3s on EC2, you pay only for the EC2 instances you run, avoiding that fixed control-plane charge.
+  EKS control plane alone is $300/month.
+With this module, you pay only for the EC2 instances you launch.
-* **Simplified setup**
+- **Simplified, lean setup**
+  A single EC2 instance can stand up a full K3s control plane (embedded etcd).
-  * K3s requires a single server to get a fully functional cluster, making it ideal for personal use, small teams, test environments, or cost-sensitive workloads.
+  Perfect for dev/staging, small teams, or cost-sensitive workloads.
-* **Full flexibility**
+- **Hands-on flexibility**
-  * You manage your own nodes directly and can tailor instance types, scaling policies, and networking without provider-managed constraints.

-## Features

-* **High-availability control plane**
-  * Automatically elect a leader and initialize the cluster without manual intervention.
-* **Optional agent Auto Scaling Group**
-  * Workers join the cluster once control plane is ready; supports spot or on-demand instances.
-* **Elastic IP support (optional)**
-  * Allocate and attach stable public IPs to server instances.
-* **Minimal IAM footprint**
-  * EC2 role grants only the necessary permissions for SSM, CloudWatch Logs, and EC2 Describe.
+  You choose instance types, replica counts, spot vs on-demand, tagging, and scaling.
+Updates and upgrades are fully under your control.

 ## Basic Usage